DJMaidana/DB-processing-with-Python/README.md

 `python3 -m venv example_venv`

-2. Making sure the path in your terminal is the root folder of the virtual environment, clone the repository with the following command:
+2. Change folder to the newly created virtual environment with `cd your-venv-name`, clone the repository with the following command:

 `git clone https://github.com/DJMaidana/DB-processing-with-Python`